awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 Changes take effect after the Greengrass group is deployed\.
 For a tutorial that shows how to deploy a Greengrass group that contains a Lambda function that interacts with stream manager, see [Export data streams to the AWS Cloud \(console\)](stream-manager-console.md)\.

-**Note**
+**Note**  <a name="ggstreammanager-function-config-console"></a>
-When you use the console to enable stream manager and deploy the group, the memory limit for stream manager is set to 4 GB\.
+When you use the console to enable stream manager and deploy the group, the memory size for stream manager is set to 4194304 KB \(4 GB\) by default\.
+We recommend that you set the memory size to at least 128000 KB\.